Next-Generation Firewall Features for Advanced Threat Detection and Prevention

 Intrusion Prevention System (IPS)

-Anext-generation firewall featuresan intrusion prevention system (IPS).
+next-generation firewall features an intrusion prevention system (IPS).
 This technology monitors network activity and detects attacks.
 It can take various actions to stop threats, including closing sessions, identifying entry points into the network and preventing them from spreading or remediating malware.
 IPS solutions can be software applications installed on endpoints, hardware devices within the web, or delivered as cloud services.
 Unlike traditional security appliances that bind security to IP addresses, next-generation firewalls inspect traffic based on identity — network app, cloud app, fully qualified domain name (FQDN), and URL.
 NGFWs also use native SSL/TLS inspection capabilities to spot malware hiding in encrypted traffic.
 These advanced features are only available on a next-generation firewall, making them essential to your cybersecurity defenses against today’s sophisticated cyber threat landscape.
 These technologies can help prevent unauthorized users from downloading malicious software on your network and stealing valuable data.
 They can also detect and block malware’s lateral movement across physical or virtual networks.

 Advanced Malware Protection (AMP)